awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerMultiAZ.md

 + SQL Server 2017: Standard and Enterprise Editions
 + SQL Server 2016: Standard and Enterprise Editions
 + SQL Server 2014: Standard and Enterprise Editions
-+ SQL Server 2012: Standard and Enterprise Editions

-You can use the following SQL query to determine whether your SQL Server DB instance is Single\-AZ, Multi\-AZ with DBM, or Multi\-AZ with Always On AGs:
+You can use the following SQL query to determine whether your SQL Server DB instance is Single\-AZ, Multi\-AZ with DBM, or Multi\-AZ with Always On AGs\.

 ```
 SELECT CASE WHEN dm.mirroring_state_desc IS NOT NULL THEN 'Multi-AZ (Mirroring)'